 Tr.
-Brock, Grade 5 & Secondary Social Studies Home Country: Canada UNI Recruit
+Brock, Elementary Principal Home Country: Canada UNI Recruit

 "AIS is a good school, and I'm happy to be here.
 It's only been open for five full years and has accomplished some amazing things in that short life.
 At the same time, there's focus on improvement.
 Kids are the bottom line, which isn't always easy to achieve when a school is also a business.
 We have a great faculty.
 The school tries to be responsive to personal needs, especially with housing.
 On-campus living has been enjoyable; faculty neighbors are respectful but also very inclusive.
 We have fun.
 Living very well on the local economy is easy!"

 Tr.
 Kris, Grade 1 Home Country: USA